 The allocation of goodwill follows the groups reporting of segments.
 As the reporting of segments have been changed during the year, the allocation of goodwill have changed accordingly.
 The allocation is based on the original purchase price allocation.

 The re-allocating is subject to significant judgements and estimates.

-Reference is made to note 14 Goodwill.
+Reference is made to note 3 Segment disclosures and note 15 Goodwill.